 The University partners with CCC Verify to complete verification of employment requests.
 Current and former employees, and verifiers/employers can find instructions on our website: Employment Verification and in HR policy #121.

-The Benefits FAQs are located on the Employee Benefits webpage.
+The Benefits FAQs are linked here as a .pdf document, as well as on the Employee Benefits webpage.

 How do I find out my title, grade and salary range?